The School for Scandal: Act V

 Scene I: Sir Oliver (as Mr. Stanley) now visits Joseph.
 Joseph, like Charles, does not recognise his long-lost uncle.
 He greets "Stanley" with effusive professions of goodwill, but refuses to give "Stanley" any financial assistance, saying he has donated all his money to support Charles.
-"Stanley" suggests that Sir Oliver would help him if he was here, and that Joseph might pass on some of what Sir Oliver has given him.
+"Stanley" suggests that Sir Oliver would help him if he were here, and that Joseph might pass on some of what Sir Oliver has given him.
 But Joseph tells "Stanley" that Sir Oliver is in fact very stingy, and has given him nothing except trinkets such as tea, shawls, birds and "Indian crackers".
 Furthermore, Joseph has lent a great deal to his brother, so that he has nothing left for "Stanley".
 Sir Oliver is enraged, as he knows both statements are flat lies – he sent Joseph 12,000 pounds from India.
 He stifles his anger, and departs amid further effusions.
 Rowley arrives with a letter for Joseph announcing that Sir Oliver has arrived in town.

 Scene II: At Sir Peter's house, Lady Sneerwell, Mrs. Candour, Sir Benjamin, and Crabtree exchange confused rumours about the Teazle affair.
 Sir Benjamin says Sir Peter was wounded in a swordfight with Joseph Surface, while Crabtree insists it was a pistol duel with Charles.
 When Sir Oliver enters, they take him for a doctor and demand news of the wounded man.
 At that moment Sir Peter arrives to prove the report wrong, and orders the scandalmongers out of his house, with Rowley entering shortly after at hearing Sir Peter's raised voice.
 Sir Oliver says he has met both of his nephews and agrees with Sir Peter's (former) estimate of Joseph's high character, but then acknowledges with laughter that he knows the story of what happened at Joseph's with the closet and screen.
 When he leaves, Rowley tells Sir Peter that Lady Teazle is in tears in the next room, and Sir Peter goes to reconcile with her.